magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 Extends `uiElement`.
 Adds the following:

 - managing child elements (the `elems` property)
-- by default uses the <a href="{{site.mage2000url}}app/code/Magento/Ui/view/base/web/templates/collection.html">app/code/Magento/Ui/view/base/web/templates/collection.html</a> template.
+- by default uses the <a href="{{site.mage2000url}}app/code/Magento/Ui/view/base/web/templates/collection.html">app/code/Magento/Ui/view/base/web/templates/collection.html</a> template

 <p>is it an important info, about the template? why do we mention it?</p>